jakeahumphreys/jakeahumphreys/README.md

 I'm Jake, A .Net Software Developer with a degree in Software Engineering.
 I currently develop point of sale solutions and maintain finance calculations for large automotive manufacturers.

-## 🔧 I’m currently working on
+## 🔧 I’m currently working on / have worked on recently
-- A companion app for Elden Ring written in Blazor/MAUI Hybrid using the amazing [Elden Ring API](https://docs.eldenring.fanapis.com/)
-  - This will need porting to Blazor WPF, MAUI is just too slow in its current format and I don't even need the android components.
-- A Productivity app that will feature Task Managament, Notes, Timers & More written in Blazor/WPF [Tapp](https://github.com/jakeahumphreys/Tapp)
+- A Productivity app that will feature Task Managament, Notes, Timers & More written in Blazor/WPF [Yapa](https://github.com/jakeahumphreys/Yapa)
+  - I tend to have some flavour of task management app on the go, I'm obsessed with the things
 - A Simplistic Youtube video downloader / converter written in Blazor/WPF [YtDownloader](https://github.com/jakeahumphreys/YtDownloader)
 - [MClock](https://github.com/jakeahumphreys/MClock), a continuation of a work day utility created by a colleague